Nepal's prime minister visits BJP headquarters, meets Nadda | Politics

 Deuba is on a three-day visit to India.
 This is his first visit to the country after becoming the prime minister of Nepal.

-''Had a courtesy meeting with Nepal's Prime Minister Sher Bahadur Deuba in New Delhi.
-India and Nepal are not only neighbours but are also very close from religion, culture, language and historical point of view.
-I wish for Nepal's progress and prosperity,'' Nadda said in a tweet.

-Sources said the two leaders discussed strengthening the ties between their parties and also dwelt on the historical relations between the two neighbours.
+The BJP, in a statement, said the two leaders discussed strengthening the ties their parties share, including exchange of delegations, and also dwelt on the historical relations between the two neighbours.

-Deuba was welcomed by Nadda and the Bharatiya Janata Party's (BJP) overseas affairs cell head, Vijay Chauthaiwale, among others.
+Deuba was invited to the party office by Nadda.
+Bharatiya Janata Party (BJP) general secretary Vinod Tawade and its overseas affairs cell head, Vijay Chauthaiwale, joined the party chief in welcoming the delegation led by the Nepalese prime minister.

+The statement said four cabinet ministers of Nepal, besides Deuba's wife, accompanied him.

+Nadda briefed Deuba about the party structure and also about the welfare activities carried out by it during the COVID-19 pandemic and its coordination with families that had children stuck in Ukraine recently.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)